About Dawn Jani

 2023: AN EXCITING JOURNEY!

-Dawn Jani Birley was born in Saskatchewan to third generation Deaf family and identifies herself as culturally and linguistically Deaf.
-Fluent in 9 languages with an uncanny ability for storytelling, she established 1s1 Theatre with the mission of bringing more Deaf-led stories to stage.
-Other than being an actor, she was a world-class athlete, a prowess in Taekwondo and represented Canada internationally for 5 years.
+Dawn Jani Birley was born in Saskatchewan to a third generation Deaf family and identifies herself as culturally and linguistically Deaf.
+Fluent in 9 languages with an uncanny ability for storytelling, she established 1s1 Deaf-led theatre company with the mission of bringing more Deaf-led stories to stage.
+Birley also stars in I am Puff, animated digital series for children that talks about differences, diversity and acceptance.
+It is a children’s cartoon wen series that combine live-action and animation, with American Sign Language, spoken English and captioning.
+Originally created by a Deaf writer in Finland, it was adapted by 1s1 Theatre in collaboration with Why Not Theatre to the “I am Puff” series online.

 Show reel